HL7/fhir-mCODE-ig/input/pagecontent/group-assessment.md

 ### Vital Signs

 Vital signs are measurements of the most essential, or "vital" body functions.
-For mCODE, blood pressure, body height, and body weight are believed to be most critical to assessment and treatment.
-Instead of defining its own profiles, mCODE uses the [FHIR R4 vital sign profile](http://hl7.org/fhir/R4/observation-vitalsigns.html), which is incorporated into [US Core](http://hl7.org/fhir/us/core/index.html).
+For mCODE, blood pressure, body height, body weight, and body surface area are believed to be most critical to assessment and treatment.
+Instead of defining its own profiles, mCODE mostly uses the [FHIR R4 vital sign profile](http://hl7.org/fhir/R4/observation-vitalsigns.html), which is incorporated into [US Core](http://hl7.org/fhir/us/core/index.html).
+However, mCODE does define its own profile for [BodySurfaceArea].
 As of Version 3.2, US Core defines its own set of vital signs profiles.
 These profiles are derived from the same FHIR base vital sign profile. mCODE accepts vital sign data conforming to either FHIR or US Core profiles.
 Examples of height, weight, and blood pressure are given in both sources.

 ### History of Metastatic Disease